Brave Murder Day

+Music

 The band described the album as having "early Paradise Lost influence (mixed with others such as Kent and Slowdive)".
+The album also contains softer sections.
+AllMusic describes the album as having a "gloomy theme".

 Release

 The original version of the record was not mastered, but the 2006 Peaceville Records re-release finally represented a mastered version of the album and included the Sounds of Decay EP as bonus tracks.
 The remastered edition also includes new liner notes by Anders Nyström.
 The previous Century Black reissue of the album included the four tracks from the band's For Funerals to Come...
 EP.
 A vinyl release was issued through the band's Northern Silence Productions.

 Track listing

 All lyrics written by Jonas Renkse, all music composed by Katatonia.